cmdcolin/tools-iuc/deprecated/tools/rglasso/readme.rst

 These optimal predictors are selected by repeatedly setting aside a random subsample, building a model in the remainder and estimating AUC or deviance using  k (default 10) fold internal cross validation.
-For each of these steps, a random 1/k of the samples are set aside and used to estiamte performance of an optimal model estimated from the remaining samples.
+For each of these steps, a random 1/k of the samples are set aside and used to estimate performance of an optimal model estimated from the remaining samples.
 Plots are provided showing the range of these (eg 10) internal validation estimates and mean model AUC (binomial) or residual deviance plots at each penalty increment step.